 There was no risk booking our summer trip to Mykonos.
-The windy Greek island, hence windmills stand decorating the dry hillside of this charming island in the Aegean Sea.
-The architecture is like in your dreams about Greece.
+The Greek island known for it's wind, hence windmills stand decorating the dry hillside of this charming island in the Aegean Sea.
 The city of Mykonos is built in the traditional Cycladic architecture, the white cubic houses, with the flat roofs with colourful doors and porches, mostly blue.
-The white and the flat roof reflecting the sun, keeping the cool in the summer with its colour and shape.
-The old town is a labyrinth to confuse pirates in the past and tourists are just as confused nowadays.
+The white and the flat roof reflecting the sun, keeping the cool in the summer through colour and shape.
+The old town is a labyrinth built to confuse pirates in the past and tourists are just as confused nowadays.
 But it also gives shelter from the strong winds which blow into the centre of the city.

-What is sure is that you will always find a spot you feel is just right, a little cafe, a restaurant serving homemade goodies and always, smiling locals who are happy to help you out.
-In fact, I was most surprised by the high level of service.
-By the professionalism of the waiters and restaurant owners, artists selling their hand crafted charms, a lending hand at the chemist where I could find my stash of natural products all Made in Greece…There are not many places like this, where the people are so peaceful amidst the high season bustle.
+What is sure is that you will always find a spot you feel is just right, a little cafe, a restaurant serving regional specialities and always, smiling locals who are happy to help you out.
+In fact, I was most delighted by the high level of service.
+By the professionalism of the waiters and restaurant owners, artists selling their crafts, a lending hand at the chemist where I could find my stash of natural beauty essentials all Made in Greece…Hats off to Greek hospitaliy keeping it so accommodating amidst the high season bustle.

-A warm welcoming Greece, where we are already planning to come back to.
-For now here are of few of my favourite places I recommend to you.
+I’d like to share of my our favourite places with you.
+Some I researched prior the trip, some we discovered by chance.
 If traveling as a couple or with teenagers, there will be something for everyone to enjoy.

 San Giorgio – Waking up to the beauty of the sea.
 This is a place of inspiration when it comes to bohemian gypsy style living.
 In the spirit of ‘less is more’ the hotel is designed by Annabell Kutucu, choosing pieces of original craftsmanship bringing warmth to the white washed spaces throughout the hotel.
 So many chairs, hammocks, bedouin carpets, pergolas and day beds to choose from, you will find it hard to leave.
 Excellent breakfast, lunch and dinners, serving classic Greek food with a twist and the fresh juices we like.